Faiax/TicTacToe/README.md

 # TicTacToe
-A simple Tic Tac Toe written in C++.
+A simple Tic Tac Toe game written in C++.